nibukdk/WikiPediaViewer/README.md

 # WikiPediaViewer
-#Search for wiki with titles
+Search for wiki with titles
-#Still incomplete for fetching links
-#WOrk on progress